plentymarkets/plugin-ceres-vanilla/README.md

 # SES AG CeresVanilla Theme

-A customized Vanilla theme for Ceres.
+A customized theme for Ceres.

 ## Requirements